NLnetLabs/rpki-doc/source/krill/krillmanager/cluster-mode.rst

 The main difference is that instead of having one server running NGINX and RsyncD, in cluster mode every cluster server will run NGINX and RsyncD.

-In clustered mode the Gluster volume enables Krill Manager to replicate configuration, TLS certificates, RRDP and Rsync repo contents, etc. to every cluster server.
+In clustered mode the cluster volume enables Krill Manager to replicate configuration, TLS certificates, RRDP and Rsync repo contents, etc. to every cluster server.